elysehadid/elysehadid.github.io/README.md

 - notice a dead link somewhere
 - have resume advice
 - have advice on how I can improve the layout of the page, or specific elements
+- have other thoughts or feedback that isn't listed here

 ## Credit